Baby squirrels are the mammal most frequently brought to wildlife rehab in our area. If you find one, below is the best way to help!

 3. Take the entire box and affix it to the tree as high up as you can.
 This may mean nailing or duct taping the box to the tree, wedging the box into some branches, or tying the box to the tree.
 "I don't have a ladder!
 I feel unsteady on a stepstool!"
 That's okay!
 Get the box as high off the ground as you can while still being safe - it may be 5 feet off the ground.
 That's okay!

 4. Watch and wait.
 Keep household pets inside the house.
-This webpage even has some baby squirrel cries that you can play to draw the mama squirrel to the area: www.urbanutopiawildlife.org/reunite.
+This webpage has some baby squirrel cries that you can play to draw the mama squirrel to the area: www.urbanutopiawildlife.org/reunite.
 Make sure the baby isn't in direct sunlight.
-Do this for TWO HOURS MAXIMUM with this hot weather!
+Do this for TWO HOURS MAXIMUM.

 5. If the mama squirrel hasn't returned within TWO HOURS, check out our homepage at www.bidwellwildliferehab.org for information on how to contact one of our rehab volunteers.